 Comparison to Western Europe

-Switzerland’s Video Games segment is expected to grow at 4.4 per cent CAGR between 2015 and 2020, well above Western Europe’s growth of 3.1 per cent CAGR.
-Trends in sub-categories, such as physical game sales, have similar patterns in Switzerland as in the rest of Western Europe.
+Switzerland’s video games segment is expected to grow at a 7% CAGR between 2016 and 2021, similar to the European average.
+Trends in sub-categories, such as physical game sales, have roughly the same patterns in Switzerland as in the rest of Western Europe.
+From a growth perspective, Greece, Ireland and Italy are expected to outpace the rest of Europe.